Some of the information in this section is adapted from Archer’s Bible Difficulties.

 This is because the English words FIRST and BEFORE are translated from a single word in Greek (Protos).
 PROTOS is always translated before in the Gospels when followed in the genitive case, as it is in this verse.

-- Christ and the slaughter of infants: There is no non-biblical record of Herod giving an order to slaughter male infants in the region of Bethlehem; however, it is certainly plausible.
+- Christ and the slaughter of infants: There is no record outside the Bible of Herod giving an order to slaughter male infants in the region of Bethlehem; however, it is certainly plausible.
 Herod ordered Torah scholars burned alive for removing Rome’s golden eagle from the Temple Gate in Jerusalem.
 He had his wife and several sons murdered because he considered them a threat to his throne.
-To assure there would be great mourning associated with his death, he ordered thousands of men locked inside the Hippodrome and ordered them massacred when he died.
-Caesar Augustus is quoted as saying, ‘I’d rather be Herod’s pig than his son.’
+To assure there would be great mourning associated with his death, he had thousands of men locked inside the Hippodrome and ordered them massacred when he died.
+Caesar Augustus was quoted as saying, “I’d rather be Herod’s pig than his son.”

-It is also important to note that some scholars suggest the population of Bethlehem 2000 years ago would likely have been only 1000 people, meaning the number of infant males could be as few as 15.
-In a period of history marked by constant human suffering and slaughter, killings of this magnitude (particularly of non-Romans), could easily have gone unnoted by Roman historians.
+Some scholars suggest the population of Bethlehem 2000 years ago would likely have been only 1000 people.
+With average population age demographics, this would mean the number of male infants under the age of 2 could have been as few as 10 or 15.
+It was a period of history marked by disease, human suffering, and slaughter to maintain family dynasties.
+Killings of this magnitude – as few as a dozen non-Roman boys, especially if ordered by the king – could easily have gone unnoted by Roman historians.

 - Conquest cities: Archaeologists have found 16 cities that were destroyed by Joshua, as recorded in Joshua 10.
 However, three show signs of being destroyed in the late Bronze Age—well after Joshua’s death (Hazor, Lachish, and Bethel).
 This apparent error can be resolved by understanding Joshua 10 in context.
 Israel smote, laid siege to, or captured 16 cities, and the inhabitants were annihilated, but the actual cities were left standing.
 For example, Josh.
 10:20 notes that the army ‘wiped out’ its enemy, but in the very next phrase, Scripture notes what became of ‘the survivors.’
 This is typical period writing.

-- The voice from heaven: Acts 9:7 notes that those with Saul heard the voice from heaven—Acts 22:9 seems to suggest those with Saul did not hear the voice.
+- The voice from heaven: Acts 9:7 notes that those with Saul heard a voice from heaven.
+Acts 22:9 seems to suggest those with Saul did not hear the voice.
 This apparent contradiction is resolved by noting that there are two different words in the original Greek text translated as hear or hearing in our English text.
-One means to hear with understanding (i.e., to join a conversation).
-The other word means to hear without understanding (as in hearing an indiscernible noise).
-In this story, the men with Saul did hear the voice but did not understand the conversation as the words were meant for Saul alone.
+One means to hear with understanding, i.e., to join a conversation.
+The other word means to hear without understanding, as in hearing an indiscernible noise.
+In this story, the men with Saul did hear the sound of God’s voice but did not understand the conversation because the words were meant for Saul alone to hear with understanding.

 Yes, a critical examination of the biblical text does reveal apparent discrepancies.
 However, with proper research, these apparent discrepancies can be resolved.